pseale/advent-of-advent-of-code/README.md

 ### Apologies

 This is not an exhaustive list.
-I have many things of which to be sorrowful.
+I have many things of which to be sorrowful; some are listed below.

 - Usually I'll make an inline apology comment, especially if I'm making a particularly intense (intensely unnecessary, and possibly harmful) abstraction.
 The best example so far is 2015's `Day06`'s `Do<T>(Func<T,T>)`.
 Just know that I won't subject a team to this kind of madness (unless instructed).
 - I am not trying for efficiency.
 E.g. `Day05`'s `HasPairWithoutOverlapping()` - I'm aware that my implementation is VERY inefficient.
 If it works and is not slow enough to be noticeable by humans, I'll leave it alone.